pinterbanget/X-Misinformation-Classifier/README.md

 ### Data Collection

-- <b>Community Notes Data<b>: We use the Community Notes data directly from <a href="https://x.com/i/communitynotes/download-data">X</a> to retrieve every single Community Note ever created.
+- <b>Community Notes Data</b>: We use the Community Notes data directly from <a href="https://x.com/i/communitynotes/download-data">X</a> to retrieve every single Community Note ever created.
 We also utilise the Notes rating data to filter out low-quality notes and notes related to media content.
-- <b>X Post Data<b>: We use a combination of X API, web scraping, and manual addition to retrieve the posts that appear in the Community Notes data.
+- <b>X Post Data</b>: We use a combination of X API, web scraping, and manual addition to retrieve the posts that appear in the Community Notes data.
 During data collection, an ensemble of language models are used to filter out the posts that are not in English.

 ### Data Preprocessing

-- <b>Length Filtering<b>: We filter out posts that are too short (less than 100 characters).
+- <b>Length Filtering</b>: We filter out posts that are too short (less than 100 characters).
-- <b>Lemmatising<b>: We lemmatise the text using the <a href="https://www.nltk.org/">nltk</a> library.
+- <b>Lemmatising</b>: We lemmatise the text using the <a href="https://www.nltk.org/">nltk</a> library.
-- <b>Lowercasing<b>: We convert all text to lowercase.
+- <b>Lowercasing</b>: We convert all text to lowercase.
-- <b>Punctuation Removal<b>: We remove punctuation and special characters using regular expressions.
+- <b>Punctuation Removal</b>: We remove punctuation and special characters using regular expressions.
-- <b>Stopword Removal<b>: We remove stopwords using the <a href="https://www.nltk.org/">nltk</a> library.
+- <b>Stopword Removal</b>: We remove stopwords using the <a href="https://www.nltk.org/">nltk</a> library.
-- <b>Tokenisation<b>: We tokenise the text using the <a href="https://www.nltk.org/">nltk</a> library.
+- <b>Tokenisation</b>: We tokenise the text using the <a href="https://www.nltk.org/">nltk</a> library.

 ### Model Design